Ken148/LAN-party-2024/README.md

 ## Features

-- **Online:** Users can connect through our streams and watch gameplay online.
-- **Gaming:** We organize a LAN party where guests can play games on school computers or their own.
-- **Tournaments:** Two tournaments in different game categories.
-- **Podcast:** Guests will have the opportunity to record podcasts during the event.
-- **Sponsors:** The event will be supported by various sponsors who will provide prizes and promotional materials.

 ### Website
 Ready to show your skills?
 Join the action and compete in our tournaments!
 Sign up now through the link below!